- Date: January 14, 2021

 This is work that Cincinnati’s current mayor, John Cranley, has supported.
 When the US announced its intent to withdraw from the Paris Climate Agreement in 2017, an extensive plan aimed at keeping the global temperature rise in this century well below 2° C (3.6° F) —or even 1.5° C (2.7° F)—Cranley condemned the action and signed on to become one of nearly 4,000 CEOS, mayors, governors, tribal leaders, college presidents, faith leaders and other officials to declare support for climate action as part of the We Are Still In (WASI) movement.

 On a local level, organizers have been working toward a greener Cincinnati for decades.
 When Cranley joined WASI—an initiative administered by World Wildlife Fund, Climate Nexus, and Ceres—the framework to meet such goals was, in many ways, already there.
 As local governments tackle climate and the pandemic, a resilient support system is vital.

-One such organization is Groundwork Ohio River Valley, an environmental nonprofit that is part of a national network—the only one, according to ORV’s co-executive director Tanner Yess, to center on racial environmental justice work.
+One such organization is Groundwork Ohio River Valley (Groundwork ORV), an environmental nonprofit that is part of a national network, Groundwork USA, that centers on racial environmental justice work.

-As a young person of color who grew up around the outdoor recreation science and environmental sustainability world, Yess said that the field chose him.
+Groundwork ORV’s co-executive director Tanner Yess says that as a young person of color who grew up around the outdoor recreation science and environmental sustainability world, he feels that his field chose him.

-“I'm lucky enough to have had the privilege to parlay that into a mostly community-based environment,” Yess said.
+“I'm lucky enough to have had the privilege to parlay that into community-based conservation efforts,” Yess said.